k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

      ![](images/10a_aws_KMS_CMK.jpg)

-2. Get from AWS the user IAM access credentials: access key ID and its secret access key.
+2. From AWS, get the user IAM access credentials: access key ID and its secret access key.

    - This user shall be granted with appropriate permissions to the specific KMS customer master key.
 The associated users can also be found in the key page > key policy section.